-Independent Reading and Study Registration
+Independent Study Registration

 Before processing registration for these courses, the student and the supervising faculty member must agree upon and document the title, objective, scope, and credit value (1-6) of the project to be pursued.
 The department chair or program director must approve the project and faculty member's involvement.
 In particular, he or she must attest that the project does not duplicate a course already offered in the semester's schedule which would be available to the student.

 Independent study may not be used as credit toward the College Writing or University Mathematics requirements, or toward General Education.
 Independent study that substitutes for a major requirement must be must be approved by the teaching unit chair or equivalent.
 For selected courses, a temporary grade of IP (course in progress) may be assigned at the discretion of the instructor, at the conclusion of of the semester of registration.

 Students must submit a completed an approved Independent Study Registration Form to AU Central.